 The proposed changes are all contained in Sec.
 14.4.2, which are titled under Building Permits and Certificates of Occupancy and Use.
-Currently Subsection 14.4.2.(A) which addresses issuance of permits, simply states that no building permit or certificate of occupancy maybe issued except in compliance with this Code and other applicable ordinances and laws, a decision of the Planning, Zoning and Adjustment Board or in compliance with a court decision.
+Currently Subsection 14.4.2.(A), which addresses issuance of permits, simply states that no building permit or certificate of occupancy maybe issued except in compliance with this Code and other applicable ordinances and laws, a decision of the Planning, Zoning and Adjustment Board or in compliance with a court decision.
 The amendment adds the Wellington Council to this list, since the PZAB does not generally issue final approvals.
 In addition, the following changes are recommended:

-- No building permit or certificate of occupancy shall be issued on property that has an open codes enforcement case (a case which has been found by the Special Magistrate to be a violation of a Wellington Code, and which has not been corrected by the property owner), except where such permit is necessary to resolve said violation. - No land development/use approval related application(s) such as Comprehensive Plan Amendment, Rezoning, Conditional Use, Subdivision or Special Use permit shall be processed or approved on property that has an open code enforcement case and/or unpaid code enforcement liens or fines until all have been resolved.
+- No building permit or certificate of occupancy shall be issued on property that has an open codes enforcement case (a case which has been found by the Special Magistrate to be a violation of a Wellington Code, and which has not been corrected by the property owner and/or where fines levied have not been paid), except where such permit is necessary to resolve said violation or is needed to make emergency repairs. - No land development/use approval related application(s) such as Comprehensive Plan Amendment, Rezoning, Conditional Use, Subdivision or Special Use permit shall be processed or approved on property that has an open code enforcement case and/or unpaid code enforcement liens or fines until all have been resolved.

 Currently Subsection 14.4.2.(C) provides the Department may suspend a building permit or certificate of occupancy and use where an administrative determination has been made that an error or omission was made either by the applicant or a government agency in their issuance.
-The proposed amendment adds the possibility of suspension of both the permit and making of inspections, not issuing new permits and not processing land development and/or use approval for applications when:
+The proposed amendment adds the possibility of suspension of both the permit and making of inspections and further authorizes staff to decline to issue new permits or process land development applications and/or use approval for applications when:

-An open codes enforcement case(s) is established, except where such permit or land development/use approval is necessary to resolve the violation(s) in question.
+• An open codes enforcement case(s) is established, except where such permit or land development/use approval is necessary to resolve the violation(s) in question.